 - 1. The patient must have a diagnosis of chronic hepatitis C - 2.
-The patient must be in the process of being initiated on or currently be on interferon-based therapy. - 3.
-The degree of thrombocytopenia prevents the initiation of or continuation of the interferon-based therapy defined as platelet count $< 30,000/\text{mm}^3$ - 4.
+The patient must be in the process of being initiated on or is currently receiving interferonbased therapy. - 3.
+The degree of thrombocytopenia prevents the initiation of or continuation of the interferonbased therapy - defined as platelet count < 30,000/mm3 - 4.
 If eltrombopag PACKETS for oral suspension are to be used AND dose is greater than 25 mg daily, patient is unable to swallow tablets. (see pricing info below)